 |Obstruction||Distention, pain, nausea and vomiting||DIOS, liver failure, CFRD|

 |Infection||Acute exacerbations||Permanent ↓PFTs|

 Pulmonary disease can also be divided into early and late disease.
 Early obstruction in the pulmonary system leads to coughing, sputum production, wheezing, retractions, tachypnea, dyspnea, and cyanosis.
 Early pulmonary infection begins with a slow cycling pattern with well-being alternating with pulmonary deterioration known as exacerbations.
-These early exacerbations are commonly caused by Staphylococcus aureus, Haemophilus influenzae, and Pseudomonas aeruginosa with later infections ...
+These early exacerbations are commonly caused by Staphylococcus aureus, Haemophilus influenzae, and Pseudomonas aeruginosa with later infections caused by more resistant ...